Involving AsIAm in Your Research

 A number of universities and colleges around the island of Ireland run courses (including distance-learning courses) for professionals working with autistic people.

 Please note that inclusion on this list should not be taken as a recommendation by AsIAm.
-Contact the schools and colleges for further details about their courses, or find out about general health, social care and education qualifications.
+Contact the establishments for further details of the courses they offer, or find out about general health, social care and education qualifications.